dushan566/Cloudfront/README.md

 Sometimes we need to host our resources/contents in a file server and retrieve them through a frontend website.
 In this case you have to use "cloudfront_s3" module and make the S3 ACL as "private"

 Some examples of Cloudfront behaviors added to disable cache for certain file extension types.
 Eg/- *.json, *.js, *.css.
 This will help you to prevent dynamic content caching if the origin S3 is updating with the latest very frequently.

-## Use case 2
-S3 static website

-If you want to host a static website on AWS S3 bucket and serve traffic through a Cloudfront distribution, this repository contents will help you to provision the end-to-end setup using terraform.